 Thursday, May 3 (tomorrow) is designated the National Day of Prayer.
 I encourage you to devote time tomorrow to pray: for spiritual revival for yourself, for our church family, and for churches across America that would ultimately spark a spiritual awakening that would bring our country back to GOD.
 You are invited to come to our church building at 124 Delaware Drive between the hours of 9:00 am and 5:00 pm to pray.
 We have this promise in II Chronicles 7:14: “If my people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land.”

-On behalf of our church family, I want to extend my love, sympathy, and prayer support to the family of Carlee Cope, who "went home to be with the LORD" this morning at 7:15 am, with her daughter, Joanie Robertson, at her side, singing "As the Deer."
-She was hospitalized recently, and then was transferred to Hospice Care at Penrose Main Hospital.
+On behalf of our church family, I extend our love, sympathy and prayer support to the family of Al Pace, who "went home to be with the LORD" yesterday morning at his apartment at Palisades Park View.
+Al was 83 years old.
+Al was preceded in death by his wife, Violet (Vi).

 Pollard Baptist Church in Ashland, Kentucky is closing its doors.
 From 1995-2002, I served at Rose Hill Baptist Church, just 3 miles from Pollard.
 I used to drive by the church all the time.
 Here are excerpts from an article in the publication Kentucky Today.